On the Benefits of Traffic "Reprofiling'' -- The Single Hop Case

-As before, we consider a single-hop scenario with $n$ flows with profiles $(r_i, b_i, d_i), 1\leq i\leq n$, sharing a common network link.
-The question we first address is how to assign (static) priorities to each flow given their profile and the goal of \textbf{OPT} of minimizing the link bandwidth required to meet all deadlines?
+As before, we consider $n$ flows with traffic profiles $(r_i, b_i)$ and deadlines $d_i, 1\leq i\leq n$, sharing a common link.
+The question we first address is how to assign (static) priorities to each flow given their deadlines and \textbf{OPT\_SP}'s goal of minimizing link bandwidth?
 The next proposition offers a partial and somewhat intuitive answer to this question by establishing that the minimum link bandwidth can be achieved by giving flows with shorter deadlines a higher priority.
-Formally, \begin{proposition} Consider a one-hop network shared by $n$ token-bucket controlled flows, where flow $i, 1 \leq i \leq n$, has a traffic contract of $(r_i, b_i)$ and a deadline of $d_i$, with $d_1 > d_2 > ... > d_n$ and $d_1<\infty$.
+Formally, \begin{proposition} Consider a link shared by $n$ token bucket controlled flows, where flow $i, 1 \leq i \leq n$, has traffic profile $(r_i, b_i)$ and deadline $d_i$, with $d_1 > d_2 > ... > d_n$ and $d_1<\infty$.
 Under a static-priority scheduler, there exists an assignment of flows to priorities that minimizes link bandwidth while meeting all flows deadlines such that flow~$i$ is assigned a priority strictly greater than that of flow~$j$ only if $d_i<d_j$. \end{proposition} The proof is in Appendix~\ref{app:static_order}.
-We note that while Proposition~\ref{prop:order} states that network link bandwidth can be minimized by assigning flows to priorities in the order of their deadline, it neither rules out other mappings nor does it imply that flows with different deadlines should always be mapped to distinct priorities.
-For example, when deadlines are large enough so that they can be met by assigning all flows their average rate, then the ordering of priority often does not matter.
-More generally, in some scenarios, grouping flows with different deadlines in the same priority class can result in a lower bandwidth than if they are mapped to distinct priority classes\footnote{We illustrate this in Appendix~\ref{app:one_static_merge} for the case of two flows sharing a static priority scheduler.
-Extending the result to a general scenario with $n$ flows is left to future work.}.
-Nevertheless, motivated by Proposition~\ref{prop:order}, we propose a simple assignment rule that strictly maps lower deadline flows to higher priorities, and proceed to evaluate its performance.
+We note that while Proposition~\ref{prop:order} states that link bandwidth can be minimized by assigning flows to priorities in the order of their deadline, it neither rules out other mappings nor does it imply that flows with different deadlines should always be mapped to distinct priorities.
+For example, large enough deadlines can all be met by a link bandwidth equal to the sum of the flows' average rates, \ie $R^*=\sum_{i=1}^n r_i$.
+In this case, priorities and their ordering are irrelevant.
+More generally, grouping flows with different deadlines in the same priority class can often result in a lower bandwidth than mapping them to distinct priority classes\footnote{We illustrate this in Appendix~\ref{app:one_static_merge} for the case of two flows sharing a static priority scheduler.}.
+Nevertheless, motivated by Proposition~\ref{prop:order}, we propose a simple assignment rule that strictly maps lower deadline flows to higher priorities, and evaluate its performance.